INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 Some documents contain metadata within the document.
 You usually want to index these as fields with your document, so you can filter on them later.
 You do this by adding a handler for the appropriate XML element.

 There's a few helper classes for in-document metadata handling.
 MetadataElementHandler assumes the matched element name is the name of your metadata field and the character content is the value.
 MetadataAttributesHandler stores all the attributes from the matched element as metadata fields.
 MetadataNameValueAttributeHandler assumes the matched element has a name attribute and a value attribute (the attribute names can be specified in the constructor) and stores those as metadata fields.
-You can of course easily add your own handler classes to this if they don't suit your particular style of metadata.
+You can of course easily add your own handler classes to this if they don't suit your particular style of metadata (have a look at nl.inl.blacklab.index.DocIndexerXmlHandlers.java to see how the predefined ones are implemented).

 <a id="metadata-external"></a>